 Clerics and Paladins are everywhere in Dungeons and Dragons.
 And as a result, your players are likely to encounter countless Temples and Shrines during their travels.
 These places hold deep religious meaning for divine casters in your party.
 And yet, in many adventures players only visit them to revive a lost party member or to receive their next assignment.

 I believe that’s a missed opportunity.
 So in this article, I’ll explore how to set up moral puzzles in temples and we’ll check out other temple puzzles as well.
+Also, moral D&D puzzles are among the most popular according to players according to my survey, even outranking many more common puzzle types.

 How to Create Unique Moral Puzzles in Your Temples